 Education, Work and Research Experience

-After his M.Sc., Marcel got a six-month contract as a Scientist at the Nano-electronic Materials Laboratory gGmbH (NaMLab) Dresden under Prof. Dr.-Ing.
-Thomas Mikolajick.
+After his M.Sc., Marcel secured a six-months contract as a Scientist under the supervision of Prof. Dr.-Ing.
+Thomas Mikolajick at the Nano-electronic Materials Laboratory gGmbH (NaMLab) in Dresden.
 Afterward, he received a three-year Ph.D.
 Innovation Fellowship from the European Social Fund (ESF) and the Free State of Saxony of the Federal Republic of Germany.
-At the turn of 2012/13, he stayed for a quarter year as a Visiting Researcher at the University of Nebraska–Lincoln, USA, in the ellipsometry group of Prof. Dr. habil.
-Mathias Schubert.
-There, he worked on »Atomic Layer Deposition of Metals Monitored by In-Situ Ellipsometry« and evaluated a precursor for the ALD of gold in collaboration with Seán Barry from Carleton University, Canada.
-The results of which he presented at the American Vacuum Society (AVS) 13th International Conference on ALD in San Diego, USA, (2013).
-In Lincoln, he gained profound knowledge of ellipsometry instrumentation, data acquisition, and modeling, which enabled him to accelerate an in-situ real-time spectroscopic ellipsometry (irtSE) method toward a sampling rate above 1 Hz.
-Back in Dresden, he pioneered the irtSE investigation of oxide, nitride, and metal ALD in combination with hybrid, in-vacuo metrology; namely, x-ray and ultra-violet photoelectron spectroscopy, as well as scanning probe microscopy.
-In 2023, he will defend his dissertation on »In-Situ Real-Time Spectroscopic Ellipsometry as a Method for the Investigation of [oxide, nitride, and metal] Atomic Layer Depositions« at TUD.
+At the turn of 2012/13, he stayed for a quarter year as a Visiting Researcher in the ellipsometry group of Prof. Dr. habil.
+Mathias Schubert at the University of Nebraska–Lincoln (UNL) in Lincoln, Nebraska, USA, where he studied the »Atomic Layer Deposition of Metals Monitored by In-Situ Ellipsometry« and evaluated a precursor for the ALD of gold in collaboration with Seán Barry from Carleton University, Canada.
+Marcel presented the results of these gold ALD studies at the American Vacuum Society (AVS) 13th International Conference on ALD in San Diego, USA (2013).
+While visiting UNL, he gained profound knowledge of ellipsometry instrumentation, data acquisition, and modeling, which enabled him to accelerate an in situ real-time spectroscopic ellipsometry (irtSE) method towards a sampling rate above 1 Hz.
+Upon his return to TUD, he pioneered the irtSE investigation of oxide, nitride, and metal ALD in combination with hybrid, in vacuo metrology—i.e., x-ray and ultra-violet photoelectron spectroscopy, as well as scanning probe microscopy.
+When possible, he plans to defend his dissertation about »In Situ Real-Time Spectroscopic Ellipsometry as a Method for the Investigation of Oxide, Nitride, and Metal Atomic Layer Depositions« at TUD.

 Research Interests and Expertise

-Marcel is an inductive thinker, very suitable as a scientist.
-In total, until now, his advanced expertise in selective, Ångström-level processing (ALP); i.e., atomic layer etching (ALE), ALD, molecular layer deposition (MLD), area-selective deposition and etch; as well as in-situ and in-vacuo metrology, is based on more than a decade of applied experience.
-In addition, he gathered over ten years of experience in leading industry collaborations and contract research with: inter alia, Intel, TEL, IBM, ASM, Infineon Technologies Regensburg, Germany, and GLOBALFOUNDRIES Dresden, where his gained research results have been reproducibly transferred into semiconductor device production.
-He majorly contributed to two project proposals that got successful funding from the DFG.
-Personal grants until now include: his Ph.D.
-Innovation Fellowship (2011-2014), a Travel Award of TUD’s Graduate Academy (GA, 2015), and a Group2Group Exchange for Academic Talents (great!ipid4all) Grant of the German Academic Exchange Service (DAAD) and TUD’s GA (2017).
+Marcel is an inductive thinker, well-suited for a scientific career.
+In total, until now, his advanced expertise in selective, atomic-scale processing (AP)—i.e., ALD, molecular layer deposition (MLD), atomic layer etching (ALE), spontaneous or chemical vapor etching (CVE), area-selective deposition and selective etching—as well as in situ and in vacuo metrology—especially spectroscopic ellipsometry (SE)—is based on more than 15 years of applied experience.
+In addition, he has been leading industry collaborations and/or contract research involving: inter alia, Intel, TEL, IBM, ASM, Samsung, Infineon Technologies Regensburg, Germany, and GlobalFoundries Dresden, where his gained research results have been reproducibly transferred into semiconductor device production.
+Together with Steve George, Marcel has one pending US Patent application for the »Selective Etching of Silicon Dioxide and Silicon Nitride Containing Materials«.
+He contributed to one NMP project proposal that obtained successful funding from SRC (2024–2025) and majorly contributed to two project proposals that obtained successful funding from the DFG (2012–2015, 2015–2017).
+Personal grants until now include: his ESF Ph.D.
+Innovation Fellowship (2011–2014), a Travel Award from TUD’s Graduate Academy (GA) (2015), and a Group2Group Exchange for Academic Talents (great!ipid4all) Grant from the German Academic Exchange Service (DAAD) and TUD’s GA (2017).

 Publications and Peer Reviews